 MOI is measured and expressed in units of mass-times-length-squared.
 Clubmakers use g-inches-squared, kg-inches-squared or kg-cm-squared.
 MOI is a non-linear function of distance.
 The total MOI of the whole club is the sum of MOIs of all grain of mass (grain mass times the square of the distance to the axis).

 Swingweight is measured in units of mass-times-length, e.g. g-inches and convert the value into artificial scale The value is expressed in a letter number designation.
 The lower the letter and number, the less the headweight will be noticed by the golfer when the club is swung.
 A0 is the lightest measurement, progressing up to the heaviest, G9.
 Swingweight is a linear function (mass times the distance to the axis).
 It can be calculated as mass of the whole club times the distance from the center of gravity to the axis.

-Axis of MOI is at the butt of the club
+The axis of MOI is at the butt of the club

-Axis of Swingweight is 14 inches (“Lorythmic scale”) or 12 inches (“Official” scale) from the butt of the club.
+The axis of Swingweight is 14 inches (“Lorythmic scale”) or 12 inches (“Official” scale) from the butt of the club.